Prevent roof icicles & water damage with our expert insulation services

 As the ice builds up a dam near the eave, melting water and rainwater will puddle behind the ice dam, and can leak underneath roof shingles and into your home.
 A water spot on your ceiling is a sign of a leaky roof.

-There are several factors that can lead to ice dams, including inadequate attic insulation, poor attic ventilation, and clogged gutters.
+Several factors can lead to ice dams, including inadequate attic insulation, poor attic ventilation, and clogged gutters.

 We offer all the solutions you need to prevent ice damming:

 Ducts must be sealed to prevent leaks in an attic and insulated well to prevent heat loss (and heat gain in the summer).
-Your furnace may heat the air up to 100 degrees or more and send it through leaky sheet metal ducts through a 30 degree attic.
-It's inevitable that heat gets into the attic it's running through.
-This means you get less heat delivered to the room intended - so you have to run the furnace more to keep your home heated - and that costs you money.
+Your furnace may heat the air to 100 degrees or more and send it through leaky sheet metal ducts through a 30-degree attic.
+Heat inevitably gets into the attic it’s running through.
+This means you get less heat delivered to the room intended – so you have to run the furnace more to keep your home heated – and that costs you money.

 We offer effective air sealing and a wide range of high-performance attic insulation options, including spray foam and blown-in insulation.

 Let us solve your ice dam & comfort problems at the same time!